nahid/apify/docs/API-Tester-Documentation.md

 This will:
 - Create a `apis` directory to store your API test definitions
-- Generate a default configuration file `apify-config.json` with development and production environments
+- Generate a configuration file `apify-config.json` with development and production environments
 - Create sample API test files in the `apis` directory

 ### Running Your First Test